Skip to main content

 5. Leverage Senior Expertise at Scale

-AI handles code generation; senior engineers architect systems.
+AI handles code generation; senior engineers architect systems and govern agents.
 This multiplies experienced talent rather than replacing it.

 The Competitive Shift

-Competitors optimizing prompts will lose to competitors architecting context.
-The winner is not determined by better code - it is determined by better information flow to AI systems.
-This book teaches you how to architect that flow.
+Competitors optimizing prompts will lose to competitors architecting context - and competitors architecting context without intent will lose to those who define what their agents must achieve.
+The winner is determined by better information flow and clearer intent, not better code.
+This book teaches you how to architect both.

 A Living Document